Shop local & support your community.

 Original, hand-pulled prints celebrating the natural world, stories, and feminist politics – woodcuts, linocuts, lithographs, intaglios, and screenprints.
 Feminist-themed, handmade cloth goods including patches and stuffed creatures. rhizomeartstudio.com

 River’s Edge Fiber Arts is introducing its fresh from the studio new line of “A Real Piece of Work” Art-To-Wear incorporating new textiles, vintage/antique kimonos and saris repurposed into gorgeous one-of-a-kind pieces.
 There will also be coordinating pieces to complete your individual look available. riversedgefiberarts.com

 Rosa Garcia, firstname.lastname@example.org

-Unique handmade jewelry.
-Pieces are elegant, fun, and stylish.
-Stop by and find your treasure!
+Unique handcrafted jewelry.
+Pieces are both casual and elegant.
+Stop by and find your treasure.